What is the Flyathlon?

 1) Send me an email: I will add you to the growing list of people interested in the Flyathlon.
 You will then receive any updates that I send around to the group, including for group runs, events, and other activities.
 Also, please visit our Facebook page for updates and posts about the Flyathlon.
 Like it if you want to (I hear that sponsors want to know how many “likes” we have…).
 And please share this information with anyone (including potential sponsors) who you think might be interested in what we are doing.

 2) Take a fly rod on your next training run: Any run can be turned into a Flyathlon training run, including races put on by other people (aka fish slapping).
-If you do go on a Flyathlon training run, take a camera, GPS watch and turn your run into a fastest known time for that particular course (but follow these training rules so that the next Flyathlete that runs that course can challenge you time using the same rules).
+If you do go on a Flyathlon training run, take a camera, GPS watch and turn your run into a fastest known time for that particular course, and document your exact route so that the next Flyathlete that runs that course can challenge your time.
 When you are done, send me an email to let me know where you ran, what you caught, and what you drank… Here are several key pieces of equipment that I suggest that you should acquire to ensure a safe and successful adventure.

-3) Participate in an official Flyathlon race: There have been several Flyathlon competitions since our inception, four official events (2014 and 2015 and three in 2016) and one “not so official”.
-During an event, a competitor’s time is determined as the time it takes to run (with all of their fishing equipment on their back) through the entire course, adjusted by a “fish factor”.
+3) Participate in an official Flyathlon race: During an official Flyathlon event, a competitor’s time is determined as the time it takes to run (with all of their fishing equipment on their back) through the entire course, adjusted by a “fish factor”.
 The fish factor is a time bonus awarded for every inch of one submitted fish picture taken on the race bib, or a crippling time penalty if no fish is caught.
 Both the night before and after the race, fine Colorado craft beer is served.

 4) Be a Flyathlon volunteer: It is sort of important to enjoy at least two of the three disciplines of the Flyathlon (run, fish, beer) to be a Flyathlete.
 Most have the beer part covered.
 If you don’t enjoy running OR fishing, you can still get in on the action by volunteering to help at a future event.
 Assignments have ranged from course marshall to photographer to keg tapper.
 Volunteer benefits typically include free beer, schwag, and the privilege of being a part of the Flyathlon team.
 Please let us know if you would like to volunteer for an event.